SukkoPera/NESPlusPlus/README.md

 - Even though default settings are recommended, **everything can be customized** to taste.
 - Uses the popular **Arduino environment**, allowing for easy development, testing and modifications.
 - Last but not least, it is **Open Source and Free Software**!

+Note that there is also a [NES emulator named NES++](https://sourceforge.net/projects/nespp/), but that is a different project.
+I chose to use the same name since it hasn't been update in a while, so no confusion should arise.